rratnakar09/userActivity2/README.md

 The User will have a one to many relation with activity.
 One user can have multiple activities.</bt>
 I have used a class View which has extended generic view.
 I have defined a get function in this I have reformated the data from User and Activity to make it look like the given format.</br> For this I have used dictionary and list data structure.
-I have used jsonresponse to serialize the data and send it to use</br>
+I have used jsonresponse to serialize the data and send it to user</br>
+I have used rest-framework generic mixins to design get, put, post and delete api functions</br>

 I have deployed this on pythonanywhere "http://rratnakar09.pythonanywhere.com/"</br>
 end point:  "api/usersactivities"